External data feeds

 • Return your content as a JSON object.
 We do not support top-level JSON arrays.
 Array content must be nested in an object.

-Creating an external data feed
+Creating a feed

 2. Click Add data feed.

-3. Configure the feed information on each page, then click Done.
+3. Configure the feed settings:

 • Default values — These fields appear automatically based on the request URL.
 Enter a default value for each send time variable used in the request URL.

-• Confirm request URL domain— The domain only, e.g., api.example.com.
+• Confirm request URL domain — The domain only, e.g., api.example.com.
 You do not need to include the protocol or variables.

 • Cache response — Optional.
 Check box to enable.

-• Headers — Optional.
 Click Add header, then enter a Key and Value.
 Repeat for additional headers.

 • Throttle requests — Optional.
 Enable to configure a frequency rate for your requests.
 Enter the number of API requests per second.
 The minimum rate is 100 requests per second.
 This option does not appear if you enabled Cache response.